 State Contract Opportunities

 Many other state programs will allow some of the funds awarded to community agencies to be used for consumer transportation expenses.
-The best way to search for upcoming procurements of community based services is to check CommPASS (the Commonwealth Procurement Access and Solicitation Site) which provides free, around-the-clock access to all bid documents valued over $50,000 issued by Massachusetts executive departments.
+The best way to search for upcoming procurements of community based services is to check COMMBUYS (the Commonwealth's new electronic procurement system) which provides free, around-the-clock access to all bid documents valued over $50,000 issued by Massachusetts executive departments.

 How to Apply

 - Information and application form to apply for funds from the MassDOT Community Transit Grant Program

 - Information and application instructions to apply for the Community Innovation Challenge grant